Falanteris/Forsix-Analyzer/README.md

 # Forsix-Analyzer

-This is the script branch of the system, which means you can run this without docker
+This is the script branch of the system, which means you can run this without docker.
+Configure the *artifact.json* file first to your needs. particularly the *test_folder* and *target_log* property.

 To run this, simply execute